When is MasterChef 2020 on TV? When is the final?

 When is MasterChef on TV?

-The 16th series of MasterChef will premiere on Monday 24th February on BBC One at 9pm.
+The 16th series of MasterChef will continue on Monday 26th February on BBC One at 9pm.

-Thereafter, over five weeks of heats, it will continue on Wednesdays, Fridays and Mondays at 9pm on BBC One, with 12 contestants taking part each week.
+Thereafter, over five weeks of heats, it will continue on Mondays, Wednesdays and Fridays at 9pm on BBC One, with 12 contestants taking part each week.

 This year, the initial stages sees the cooks face two new culinary tests: one centred around a signature dish and the other, a plate with very specific ingredients.